LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions

 \subsubsection{Technology Facilitated Abuse (TFA) and Cybercrime}

-Furthermore, general purpose open vocabulary robotic systems will need to mitigate potential malicious uses of robots.
-The FBI~\cite{FBIIC32022} reports that electronic devices are used for cyber crime on an ongoing basis, such as when laptops taken over for access to data available from the machine and its sensor suites.
-The machines can then be used for criminal activities, for example, extortion, Technology Facilitated Abuse (TFA) \textit{e.g.} domestic abuse, and other malicious behaviors~\cite{mckay2021preventabuse, khan2023smart, burke2011controlintimatepartners, hill2023car}. \citet{hundt2022robots_enact} anticipates perpetrators' local or remote use of robots for `discrimination, pseudoscience (e.g. physiognomy), fraud, identity theft, workplace surveillance, coercion, blackmail, intimidation, sexual predation, domestic abuse, physical injury, political oppression, and so on'~\cite{hundt2022robots_enact}, but does not do a disaggregated evaluation of all of these criteria. \citet{winkle2024robotdomesticabuse} elaborates on the potential use of robots for physical, psychological, or sexual domestic abuse via use as an avatar or tool to carry actions and surveillance on behalf of the perpetrator, or by damaging the robot when it is someone's cherished object.
+General purpose open vocabulary robotic systems will need to mitigate potential malicious uses of robots.
+The FBI~\cite{FBIIC32022} reports that electronic devices are used for cyber crime on an ongoing basis, such as when laptops are taken over for access to data available from the machine and its sensor suites.
+The machines can then be used for criminal activities, for example, extortion, Technology Facilitated Abuse (TFA) \textit{e.g.} domestic abuse, and other malicious behaviors~\cite{mckay2021preventabuse, khan2023smart, burke2011controlintimatepartners, hill2023car}. \citet{hundt2022robots_enact} anticipates perpetrators' local or remote use of robots for `discrimination, pseudoscience (\textit{e.g.} physiognomy), fraud, identity theft, workplace surveillance, coercion, blackmail, intimidation, sexual predation, domestic abuse, physical injury, political oppression, and so on'~\cite{hundt2022robots_enact}, but does not do a disaggregated evaluation of all of these criteria. \citet{winkle2024robotdomesticabuse} elaborates on the potential use of robots for physical, psychological, or sexual domestic abuse via use as an avatar or tool to carry actions and surveillance on behalf of the perpetrator, or by damaging the robot when it is someone's cherished object.
 It is therefore important to design systems to anticipate such possibilities and mitigate their risks, while being cognizant of the possibility that modifications can also introduce new, unanticipated harms~\cite{winkle2024robotdomesticabuse}.

 Taken together, our evaluation in this paper covers a range of contexts and situations, including unintentional harm due to inadequate situational awareness or misstatements, technical failures~\cite{hundt2022robots_enact}, implicit biases~\cite{venkit-etal-2022-study}, and intentional malicious harm.
-We elaborate on and evaluate such examples via test prompts in \ref{sec:safety_assessment}.
-We draw on \citet{Kroger2021HowDC}'s How Data can Be Used Against People in Section~\ref{subsubsec:harmful-tasks}, to propose key steps to advance the comprehensive assessment of general purpose robotic LLM systems for the purpose of improving safety outcomes for all stakeholders~\cite{hundt2023equitable-agile-ai-robotics-draft}.
+We elaborate on and evaluate such examples via test prompts in Section~\ref{sec:safety_assessment}.